Alexander Selkirk: Later life and influence

 When Daniel Defoe published The Life and Surprising Adventures of Robinson Crusoe (1719), few readers could have missed the resemblance to Selkirk.
-An illustration on the first page of the novel shows "a rather melancholy-looking man standing on the shore of an island, gazing inland", in the words of modern explorer Tim Severin.
+An illustration on the first page of the novel shows "a rather melancholy-looking man standing on the shore of an island, gazing inland", in the words of the modern explorer Tim Severin.
 He is dressed in the familiar hirsute goatskins, his feet and shins bare.
 Yet Crusoe's island is located not in the mid-latitudes of the South Pacific but 4300 km away in the Caribbean, where the furry attire would hardly be comfortable in the tropical heat.
-This incongruity supports the popular belief that Selkirk was a model for the fictional character, though most literary scholars now accept that he was "just one of many survival narratives that Defoe knew about".
+This incongruity supports the popular belief that Selkirk was a model for the fictional character, but most literary scholars now accept that he was "just one of many survival narratives that Defoe knew about".

 In other literary works

 In film

 Selkirk, the Real Robinson Crusoe is a stop motion film by Walter Tournier based on Selkirk's life.
 It premièred simultaneously in Argentina, Chile, and Uruguay on 2 February 2012, distributed by The Walt Disney Company.
 It was the first full-length animated feature to be produced in Uruguay.